 In honor of National Student-Athlete Day on Friday,

-UNCGSpartans.com has featured a student-athlete each day leading up
+UNCGSpartans.com will feature a student-athlete each day leading up

 to this date, acknowledging their commitment to excellence on and